animo/minor-blockchain-2020/docs/week-3/interacting-with-other-contracts-and-transactions.md

 ##### Internal

-With private visability, a function or variable can only be called from within the contract it is defined in.
+With private visibility, a function or variable can only be called from within the contract it is defined in.
 With internal visibility it can be called from the contract it is defined in **and** contracts that inherit it.

 ```solidity